The Dukes of Hazzard: Plot

 Some of these are get-rich-quick schemes, but many others affect the financial security of the Duke farm, which Hogg has long wanted to acquire for various reasons.
-Other times, Hogg hires criminals from out of town to do his dirty work for him, and he often tries to frame Bo and Luke as part of these plots.
+Other times, Hogg hires criminals from out of town to do his dirty work for him and he often tries to frame Bo and Luke as part of these plots.
 Bo and Luke always seem to stumble over Hogg's latest scheme, sometimes by curiosity, and often by sheer luck, and quash it.
 Despite the Dukes often coming to his rescue, Hogg never loses his irrational dislike of the clan, particularly Bo and Luke, often accusing them of spying on him, robbing or planning to rob him, or other nefarious actions.

 Hogg was played by Sorrell Booke, who performed frequently on radio, stage, and film before his role in The Dukes of Hazzard.
 Hogg is one of only two characters to appear in every episode of the series, the other being Uncle Jesse Duke.
 Daisy Duke appears in all but one episode (season 3's "To Catch a Duke").

 The show's other main characters include local mechanic Cooter Davenport (Ben Jones), who in early episodes was portrayed as a wild, unshaven rebel, often breaking or treading on the edge of the law, before settling down to become the Duke family's best friend (often called an "honorary Duke") and owning the local garage.
 Enos Strate (Sonny Shroyer) is an honest but naïve young deputy who, despite his friendship with the Dukes (and his crush on Daisy), is reluctantly forced to take part in Hogg and Rosco's crooked schemes.
-In the third and fourth seasons, when Shroyer left for his own show, his character was replaced by Deputy Cletus Hogg (Rick Hurst), Boss's cousin, who is slightly wilier than Enos but still a somewhat reluctant player in Hogg's plots.
+In the third and fourth seasons when Shroyer left for his own show, his character was replaced by Boss Hogg's cousin Deputy Cletus Hogg (Rick Hurst) who is slightly wilier than Enos but still a somewhat reluctant player in Hogg's plots.

 Owing to their fundamentally good natures, the Dukes often wind up helping Boss Hogg out of trouble, albeit grudgingly.
-More than once Hogg is targeted by former associates who are either seeking revenge or have double-crossed him after a scheme has unraveled.
+More than once, Hogg is targeted by former associates who are either seeking revenge or have double-crossed him after a scheme has unraveled.
 Sheriff Coltrane also finds himself targeted in some instances.
-On such occasions, Bo and Luke usually have to rescue their adversaries as an inevitable precursor to defeating the bad guys; in other instances, the Dukes join forces with Hogg and Coltrane to tackle bigger threats to Hazzard or one of their respective parties.
-These instances became more frequent as the show progressed, and later seasons saw a number of stories where the Dukes and Hogg (and Coltrane) temporarily work together.
+On such occasions, Bo and Luke usually have to rescue their adversaries as an inevitable precursor to defeating the bad guys.
+In other instances, the Dukes join forces with Hogg and Coltrane to tackle bigger threats to Hazzard or one of their respective parties.
+These instances became more frequent as the show progressed, and later seasons saw a number of stories where the Dukes, Hogg, and Coltrane temporarily work together.